China Premier Li Keqiang Urges Hong Kong Leader to End Chaos

 Chinese Premier Li Keqiang met with Hong Kong’s leader Carrie Lam on Monday, and said the semiautonomous territory has yet to “come out of its dilemma” as protests continue to roil the city and disrupt the economy.

-Speaking at the Great Hall of the People, Li insisted more needs to be done to “study the deep-rooted conflicts and problems in Hong Kong’s society and economy.”
+Speaking at the Great Hall of the People in Beijing, Li insisted more needs to be done to “study the deep-rooted conflicts and problems in Hong Kong’s society and economy.”

 Pointing to the recession Hong Kong has fallen into, he said, “The city is facing unprecedented, serious and complicated situations,” according to the Hong Kong government’s video of his remarks.